ronkok/Hurmet/docs/manual.md

 ####  Offline

 If Hurmet does not work offline, it may be because the browser is deleting cookies.
-If that is the case, whitelist "hurmet.app".
+If that is the case, whitelist "hurmet.org".

 ## Gists